Moses Uri HaLevi: Biography

 Moses Uri ha-Levi was a son of Joseph ben Ephraim ha-Levi from Braunschweig.
 He probably had to flee his hometown in 1557 when the Jews were expelled.
 He settled in the East Frisian Emden.
-Jews had settled there for several years because the Count of East Friesland had placed them under their special protection; Uri ha-Levi is the first Emden Jew whose name has been passed down.
+Ashkenazi Jews had settled there for several years because the Count of East Friesland had placed them under their special protection; Uri ha-Levi is the first Emden Jew whose name has been passed down.
 Various variants of his name are known, such as Feibisch Emden in Jewish sources as the Yiddish equivalent of the Hebrew name Uri or in Dutch Philips Joost.
 The first name Moses is not documented during his lifetime.

 Uri ha-Levi lived in Emden for around 40 years.
 According to his own statements, he officiated from around 1570 to 1601 as a teacher and rabbi for the small Ashkenazi Jewish community there and apparently had a network of contacts in Europe.
 In 1598 he was arrested as an exposed member of the community with two other Jewish men by the Emden council, but was released on the basis of a petition from the Prague and Bohemian Jewish elders to Emperor Rudolf II.
 Despite the benevolence of Count Enno III, who profited economically from the trading activities of the Jews, the citizens and clergy demanded their expulsion.

-According to a tradition that is also the founding legend of the Amsterdam Jewish community, in 1601 a group of Marranos under the leadership of Jacob Tirado reached Emden by ship.
+According to a tradition that is also the founding legend of the Amsterdam Portuguese Jewish community, in 1601 a group of conversos or New Christians under the leadership of Jacob Tirado reached Emden by ship.
 The ship that came from London is said to have been driven off by a storm.
-They came from families who, as descendants of forced converts, were aloof from Christianity, but had little knowledge of the Jewish religion of their forefathers.
+They came from families who, as descendants of forced Christian converts, who wished to become Jews, but had little knowledge of the Jewish religion of their ancestors.
 A Hebrew inscription made them aware of the home of Moses Uri ha-Levi and went to see him.
 When they found out that he was indeed a Jew, they asked him to teach them about Judaism.
 Ha-Levi had suggested that they go to Amsterdam together because they could freely practice their religion there.
-According to other sources, this initiative is said to have come from Uri's son Aaron, who - unlike his father, who only spoke German - was able to communicate with the Marranos in Spanish.
-These supposed events were described by the grandson of Moses and Aaron's son, the printer Uri Phoebus ha-Levi, in his 1711 book Narração da vinda dos judeos espanhoes a Amsterdam.
-Contrary to this report, there is the assumption that the establishment of contact was different, since Uri ha-Levi's son Joseph is said to have traded with Marranas as early as 1598 and established connections.
+According to other sources, this initiative is said to have come from Uri's son Aaron, who - unlike his father, who only spoke German, was able to communicate with conversos in Spanish.
+The narrative of these events was described by the grandson of Moses and Aaron's son, the printer Uri Phoebus ha-Levi, in his 1711 book Narração da vinda dos judeos espanhoes a Amsterdam.
+Another report differs in the there is the establishment of contact between the group ha-Levi.
+Uri ha-Levi's son Joseph is said to have traded with conversos as early as 1598 and established connections.